Niccolò Machiavelli: Influences

 Gilbert (1938) summarized the similarities between The Prince and the genre it imitates, the so-called "Mirror of Princes" style.
 This was a classically influenced genre, with models at least as far back as Xenophon and Isocrates.
 While Gilbert emphasized the similarities, however, he agreed with all other commentators that Machiavelli was particularly novel in the way he used this genre, even when compared to his contemporaries such as Baldassare Castiglione and Erasmus.
 One of the major innovations Gilbert noted was that Machiavelli focused on the "deliberate purpose of dealing with a new ruler who will need to establish himself in defiance of custom".
-Normally, these types of works were addressed only to hereditary princes.
-(Xenophon is also an exception in this regard.)